westonplatter/railsy_backbone/README.md

       Parameters: { "book" => { "title" => "the illiad", "author" => "homer" }}

-### Works with Rails CSRF
+### Automatic Rails CSRF Integration
-Sets the  `xhr.setRequestHeader`  to the Rails CSRF token in the header.
+Automatically handles the Rails `authenticity_token`.
+Or, more technically, sets the  `xhr.setRequestHeader`  to the Rails CSRF token supplied in the HTML `header` meta tag.

 <br>